murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 Targets get to make a **VIG Save** to avoid the effect of a Gambit - with the exception of the *Bolster* and *Move* Gambit.
 If you expend an 8+ die for the Gambit, you can deny the target their Save.

-If multiple characters perform a Gambit against the same target at the same time, they can't perform the same Gambit.
+If multiple characters perform a Gambit against the same target at the same time, they can't perform the same Gambit, with the exception of *Bolster* and *Move*.

+If one character performs multiple Gambits that grant a Save, the opponent only gets to roll one VIG Save for an all-or-nothing

 Gambits can never do something that would outright end combat, they only give a temporary advantage.